Tonedawg1/gen1recomp-tm-hm-names/README.md

-A simple quality-of-life mod for Gen1Recomp.

-This mod shows the move names next to TM/HM numbers (Gen 2 style).
+This mod shows the move names next to TM/HM numbers (Gen 2 style) for Gen1Recomp.
 Long names are shortened with a period so they fit cleanly in the bag list.
 Full disclosure this was made with the help of AI.